-For sweet wines, Jurançon and Monbazillac in the southwest will be adapted.
-The Gewurztraminer d'Alsace is also perfect, or the Sauternes in the Bordeaux region.
+For sweet wines, Jurançon and Monbazillac in the South-West will be adapted.
+Gewurztraminer from Alsace is perfect too, or Sauternes in the Bordeaux region.
 If you opt for a dry white wine with your foie gras, the Loire appellations such as Vouvray, Savennières and Saumur are ideal.
-Old white wines from the Graves in Bordeaux or the Côtes-de-Provence in Provence also correspond.
-If you want to surprise, choose the red wine option with your foie gras, the old vintages will be your best allies, in the Médoc and Haut-Médoc in Bordeaux, Chinon and Saumur in the Loire.
+Old white wines from the Graves in Bordeaux or the Côtes-de-Provence in Provence also match.
+If you want to surprise, choose the red wine option with your foie gras, old vintages will be your best allies, in the Médoc and Haut-Médoc in Bordeaux, Chinon and Saumur in the Loire.

 The association between foie gras and its wine depends mainly on when it is served at the table.
 Sweet wine with foie gras is a popular association, but it risks annihilating the flavours of other wines served after foie gras as a starter, which will be too light after the sweet wine.

 Let's take the opposite side of the coin: let's serve the foie gras and its wine between the main course and the dessert!
 This delicious dish goes perfectly with a mellow wine that accompanies its sweetness.
 However, be careful not to serve foie gras with a wine that is too heady and would sweeten the tongue too much to taste the subtle flavours of this Christmas dish.

 If you prefer to keep the place of the foie gras as a starter in the meal and change the wine with which your foie gras will be served, we advise you, in white, dry wines with a good density, without compromising freshness.
 For this, a white wine that has waited a few years will be more suitable.

 Red wine can also go well with foie gras, and especially with pan-fried foie gras!
 It should not be too harsh, with fairly light tannins and spicy aromas.